madsjulia/SVR.jl/README.md

 MADS
 ====

-MADS is an open-source [Julia](http://julialang.org) code designed as an integrated high-performance computational framework performing a wide range of model-based analyses:
+MADS is an integrated open-source high-performance computational (HPC) framework written in [Julia](http://julialang.org) performing a wide range of data- and model-based analyses:

 * Sensitivity Analysis
 * Parameter Estimation
 * Model Inversion and Calibration
 * Uncertainty Quantification
 * Model Selection and Averaging
+* Model Reduction and Surrogate Modeling
+* Machine Learning and Blind Source Separation
 * Decision Support

 MADS utilizes adaptive rules and techniques which allows the analyses to be performed with minimum user input.
-The code provides a series of alternative algorithms to perform each type of model analyses.
+The code provides a series of alternative algorithms to perform each type of data- and model-based analyses.

 Documentation
 =============